HelmiHalmouch/audio_processing_convolutional_neural_network/README.md

-# Adio-Processing-CNN
+# Audio-Processing-CNN
 In this project, we apply the Convolution Neural Networks (CNN) for audio processing.
-We use the ConvNets method.
+We use the ConvNets method. <br\>

+# Requirements
+Python3.5 <br\>